sil-car/lt/GIT BASICS.md

 	GIT BASICS.md

-nothing added to commit but untracked files present (use "git add" to track)
+nothing added to commit but untracked files present (use "git add" to track) ~/lt$

-# If a new file has been created, add it to git tracking.
+# If a new file has been created or modified, add (or "stage") it in preparation for a commit.
 ~/lt$ git add "GIT BASICS.md"
+~/lt$

+# Check status again.
+~/lt$ git status
+On branch main
+Your branch is up to date with 'origin/main'.

+Changes to be committed:
+  (use "git restore --staged <file>..." to unstage)
+	new file:   GIT BASICS.md
+~/lt$

-# Commit changes to make them "official" in the repo.
+# Commit changes to make them "official" in the local repo.
-~/lt$ git commit -am "added GIT BASICS.md"
+~/lt$ git commit -m "added GIT BASICS.md"
+[main 2d693bf] added GIT BASICS.md
+ 1 file changed, 52 insertions(+)
+ create mode 100644 GIT BASICS.md
+~/lt$

 ```